 What are they?
 Instant savers are savings accounts operated by most banks and building societies.
 All will pay regular interest on your savings and will allow you to pay money in at regular intervals, or whenever you can.

 What are the downsides?
 Any downsides are pretty marginal and are in comparison to other savings account options.
 That is, having instant access to your money comes at the expense of a higher interest rate.

-In addition, you will pay tax on your savings.
+What are they?
 Notice accounts are very similar to instant savers, except that you must give notice (anything from two to six weeks usually) before you can access your money.

+What are they?
 Cash ISAs are savings accounts on which you will not pay any tax.
 Each tax year (starting April 5th) you get an ISA savings allowance, so they're well worth taking advantage of.
 The rates of interest paid on cash ISAs varies from provider to provider, so it is well worth shopping around to find the best deal.

 What are the benefits?
 There are many benefits to putting your money in an ISA.
 First of all, you will make use of your annual tax-free savings allowance (If you don't use it, you lose it).
 Secondly, if you shop around, you will be able to find an account paying good rates of interest and which still allow you to access your money when you need to.